simao-ferreira/dotfiles/DOCS/README.md

 To run it from the console run`dmenu_run`, if a top bar exists, like `i3status` or `polybar`, `dmenu` will appear on top of it.

-However there are other options, with more "eye-candy" one of those is rofi.
+However there are other options with more "eye-candy", one of those is rofi.

 Install rofi, a "better dmenu" through pamac or `sudo pacman -S rofi`.

-After installing edit the .i3/config file, comment the line about dmenu and add:
+After installing edit the `.i3/config` file, comment the line about dmenu and add:
 `bindsym $mod+d exec rofi -lines 12 -padding 18 -width 60 -location 0 -show drun -sidebar-mode -columns 3`
 * This command works for the initial setup, some changes need to be made according to settings, for example using a rasi theme.

 This will replace the usual call to `dmenu`.
 However `dmenu` still works if another keybinding is provided.
 That is a important setting case something breaks on installation.
-To move between types like windows, ssh or drun press `shift` while on rofi.
+To move between types like windows, ssh or drun press `shift+<arrows>` while on rofi.

 Also it is possible to configure a faster keybinding like the one used on WindowsOS.
 For moving between open windows:
 `bindsym $mod+Tab exec rofi -lines 12 -padding 18 -width 60 -location 0 -show window -sidebar-mode -columns 3`